gaberull/gaberull/README.md

 I am a recent Computer Science graduate and new software engineer, currently looking for software development work in the Austin, TX area, and/or remote work.
 I primarily focus on back-end development, but also enjoy software design and front-end development.

 ## Current Projects
-- **Front-end and GUI for [CountingCards](https://github.com/gaberull/CountingCards) game**
+- **Front-end and GUI for [CountingCards](https://github.com/gaberull/CountingCards) blackjack game**
-  - I am currently working on building the front-end for a blackjack game that I made.
   - I am working in React Native and Javascript
-  - Attempting to run on mobile devices as well as a freestanding computer app
+  - Attempting to run on iOS and Android as well as a freestanding computer app
-  - React and JavaScript code will connect to my backend C++ code
+  - My React and JavaScript code will connect to my backend C++ code

 ## Repositories of mine to check out: